Constitutional Convention (Chile): Proposal of constitution

 On Monday, 16 May 2022, the Constitutional Convention presented its draft charter.
 The final Constitution proposal was presented on 4 July 2022, during the closing ceremony of the Convention.
 In that ceremony, president Gabriel Boric signed the decree convoking the national plebiscite for September 4, 2022, where the Constitution was to be subject to approval or rejection by the Chilean citizens.

 The proposed Constitution would have retained free-market economics while introducing social rights, and would have reformed the Senate of Chile into an indirectly-elected chamber representing regional councils.
 Other provisions included a prohibition on gender discrimination and a gender parity mandate for public entities, as well as new environmental protections.
 Furthermore, a National Health Service and a National Education System would have been instituted to increase access to healthcare and education.
 A proposal to give the government far-reaching mining rights was defeated and not included in the draft constitution.
 The same is true for the previously proposed right to housing.

 Referendum

 The work of the Constitutional Convention concluded with the constitutional referendum, held on 4 September 2022, which was overwhelmingly defeated.
 The 2022 Proposed Political Constitution of the Republic of Chile was then rejected.

-After the referendum the former members of the Constitutional Convention Constanza Schönhaut, César Valenzuela, Ricardo Montero and Pía Mondaca entered to work in the Boric government.
+After the referendum the former members of the Constitutional Convention Constanza Schönhaut, César Valenzuela, and Ricardo Montero entered to work in the Boric government.